DO YOU NEED A PADDLE BOARD LEASH?

 If you are stepping up your paddle boarding and venturing out into the surf zone, you will need a long straight surf leash.
 Most straight leashes are around ten foot long, this is enough length that following a wipe out, the board will not recoil back towards the paddle boarder.
 A SUP specific leash is also more substantial than a normal surf leash as paddle boards are bigger and heavier than surfboards, so the leash needs to be stronger.
 These generally connect to a recessed plug, via a leash string attachment.
 It is crucial to keep an eye on the condition of your leash string, as a snapped string in the surf zone could end up causing a serious injury or worse to other water users.

-If you are planning to get out on any flowing water, such as harbours and rivers, the best advice is to invest in a quick release waist belt.
-These belts simply go around your waist and you can secure your ankle strap to the belt via a quick release attachment.
-In the event of the leash becoming snagged or trapped, the user pulls the toggle of the quick release mechanism which than releases the leash.
+If you are planning to get out on any flowing water, such as harbours, estuaries and rivers, the best advice is to invest in a quick release waist belt.
+These belts simply go around your waist and you can secure your coiled ankle strap to the belt via a quick release attachment.
+There are two types of QR waist belts.
+Firstly, there are belts that release automatically when placed under pressure; in the event of the leash becoming snagged or trapped, the leash will release from the belt leaving the paddler free from their board.
+Secondly, a manual release whereby the user pulls the toggle of the quick release mechanism which then releases the leash, again separating the paddler from the board.
 The reason for this is that most flowing rivers and harbours could have numerous hazards, along the banks and under the water.
 Should you fall in and your leash wrap around any submerged obstructions, or other hazards such as mooring ropes and buoys, you will find it almost impossible to reach down to release an ankle or calf leash to free yourself.

 If you aren’t convinced, this short video from Nottingham White Water Sup may convince you that a waist belt on any flowing water is an essential piece of kit.